 There are no wetlands that will be impacted by the project.
 Alternatives 1 and 2 will remove the existing Broadway Bridge and replace it with a new bridge.
 The four piers from the existing bridge, which are below the normal pool elevation of 231 mean sea level, will be removed and replaced with a new bridge with three piers that are below the normal pool elevation.
 Alternative 3 has two bridge construction options and both options keep the existing bridge as a pedestrian bridge.
-Alternative 3A will retain the existing four piers that are below the normal pool elevation and add three additional piers below the normal pool elevation for the new bridge.
-Alternative 3B will retain the existing four piers that are below the normal pool elevation and add four additional piers below the normal pool elevation for the new bridge.
+Alternative 3A will retain the existing four piers that are below the normal pool elevation for the new bridge.
+Alternative 3B will retain the existing four piers that are below the normal pool elevation and add three additional piers below the normal pool elevation for the new bridge.
 Construction of this project should be covered under the terms of a Nationwide Permit 15 for U.S. Coast Guard Approved